 Who should parents contact for more information about Brebeuf?

-Families interested in exploring everything Brebeuf Jesuit as to offer are encouraged to contact our Director of Admissions, Colleen Cannon, at [email protected].
+Families interested in exploring everything Brebeuf Jesuit has to offer are encouraged to contact our Director of Enrollment Management, Colleen Cannon, at [email protected].